-Welcome to our updated website for St Peter’s Church.
-Thanks to our webmaster, we are back on line and are pleased you have found your way to us and hope you enjoy looking through our pages.
+Welcome to our website for St Peter’s Church.
+We are pleased you have found your way to us and hope you enjoy looking through our pages.

 These Masses will continue to be at 10am.